Doctor Fate: New 52 onwards (2011 - Present)

-Also a member of the Justice League International for a time, he is succeeded by Eric and Linda Strauss as Doctor Fate, the pair having teamed up with Darkseid, Highfather, and others to help to stop the Anti-Life entity.
+In a time-related incident involving Per Degaton's time manipulations, he has several instances his life where he vaguely remembers, has visions of the death of the JSA across different points in time, and would aid the modern Justice Society.
+During his lifetime, he would originally warn Catwoman of the eventual targeting of her future daughter years before his death but aspects of this is adverted due to the involvement of a future Doctor Fate.
+Eventually, he is succeeded by Eric and Linda Strauss as Doctor Fate, the pair having teamed up with Darkseid, Highfather, and others to help to stop the Anti-Life entity.
 After their death, Hector Hall becomes the third Doctor Fate during the founding of a new JSA iteration by Wesley Dodds.